-- Player log-in times are abysmally slow, often taking a full minute or more and occasionally causing the application to freeze up.
+- Player log-in times are abysmally slow.
+They often take a full minute or more and occasionally cause the application to freeze up.

 - For whatever reason, players can only play for real-money when logged in, but can play for free upon logout.

-For the most part, the Android app resembles its iOS counterpart: that is it’s an aesthetically pleasing, feature rich application brought down a peg (or two) by lag and stability problems.
+For the most part, the Android app resembles its iOS counterpart.
+It’s an aesthetically pleasing, feature-rich application brought down a peg (or two) by lag and stability problems.